Master of Science (Continuing Education)

 You will analyse international legal and institutional frameworks for disaster management and apply them in case studies.
 The module examines global and European standards, including the EU Civil Protection Mechanism, and reflects on geopolitical, normative and climate-related influencing factors.
 Case discussions address disaster response in natural disasters, crises and climate-related emergencies.Courses:

-- Regulation and management of specific risks and new hazards in Europe
+- Regulation and Management of Specific Risks and New Threats in Europe

 -